Stephen Burks (designer)

-Stephen Burks is an American designer and a professor of architecture at Columbia University.
+Stephen Burks (born 1969) is an American designer and a professor of architecture at Columbia University.
 Burks is known for his collaborations with artisans as well as incorporating craft and weaving into product design.
 He is the first African American to win the National Design Award for product design.

 Early life and education

 Burks was born in Chicago in 1969.
 He studied architecture and product design at the Illinois Institute of Technology and Columbia University Graduate School of Architecture.

 Career

 Burks first founded his personal studio in New York in 1997, then called Readymade.
 His trademark style, which includes incorporating craftsmanship and collaborating with artisans began in 2000, when Italian design brand Cappellini first put his designs into production. in 2003, Missoni commissioned him for Luxe fashion house.
-Patchwork vases, designed by him, was the first handmade objects produced in his studio.
+Patchwork vases, designed by him, were the first handmade objects produced in his studio.
+He has worked with companies and brands such as Bolon, Calligaris, Dedon, Italian lighting manufacturer Luceplan, and the marble company Salvatori.

 In 2005, Burks went to South Africa to collaborate with international artisans from countries such as South Africa, Senegal, and Philippines sponsored by Aid to Artisans.
 There he started working with hand-crafted furniture, baskets and fashion accessories which he became known for later in his career.

 Burks started his own design business at 2007 after meeting with Willard Musarurwa; a street vendor making wire souvenirs for tourists.
 After meeting each other in a local design institute at Cape Town, they launched TaTu wire outdoor furniture together which focused on Hand-crafted-style designed furniture and Artisan objects.

-Burks held his eponymous solo exhibition in 2011, named "Stephen Burks: Man Made" in Studio Museum in Harlem, where he exhibited his practice of merging craftsmanship and contemporary design.
+Burks held his eponymous solo exhibition in 2011, called "Stephen Burks: Man Made" at the Studio Museum in Harlem, where he exhibited his practice of merging craftsmanship and contemporary design.
 The exhibition included his work produced with artisans from countries such as South Africa, Senegal, and Peru.